mmbuw/gispl/thesis/05-gispl.md

                                                             groups of closely spaced touched points)
 -------------------------------------------------------------------------------------------------------------

 There are several other options other than features that allow more control over a GISpL defined gesture.
 But before that, it is also necessary to mention GISpL's definition of regions.
-A regions acts as a specific area where gestures are defined.
+A region acts as a specific area where gestures are defined.
 As stated in [@gisplweb], regions:

->define spatial areas in which a certain set of gestures is valid and which capture motion data that falls within their boundaries.
+>...define spatial areas in which a certain set of gestures is valid and which capture motion data that falls within their boundaries.

 One of additional options are flags. **Flags** can be assigned to a gesture, and allow control related to execution and gesture regions of a valid gesture input. specified in [@gisplweb], there are four flag types, three of which were implemented in GISpL.js: